 Justices of the peace (JPs) are appointed by the governor and elected to office or commissioned by a major political party.
 The job of a JP can vary greatly between states.
 Not every state has the provisions for a justice of the peace and, in many instances, the duties of a JP have been redistributed to other state officials.

 The duty often associated with a JP is to perform marriage ceremonies.
 Depending on the state, JPs may also administer oaths and take affidavits and acknowledgments.
 They may also issue subpoenas in relation to depositions, command witnesses to appear before police commissioner boards, issue tax warrants or sit on tax abatement cases.
 Some states authorize JPs to call meetings of corporations, municipalities, utilities or property lying in common.
 JPs sometimes serve as election officials or perform the same duties as notaries public.
 In rare instances, JPs can act as magistrates or coroners.
-Jobs are often part-time, and additional employment might be necessary.
-Work is often on-call and may occur during nights and weekends.
+The median annual salary for judges and magistrates was $126,930 in May 2015, according to the U.S. Bureau of Labor Statistics.

 |Degree Field||Criminal justice, political science, legal studies, American history|